Myanmar Union Adventist Seminary

+Myanmar Union Adventist Seminary (MUAS), formerly known as Burma Union Bible Seminary, is a private Seventh-day Adventist college located in Myaungmya.
+Founded in 1960, it is a part of the Seventh-day Adventist Church education system and the only tertiary Seventh-day education institution serving the Myanmar Union mission.

+The 56 acre property is located on Mosokwin Road, approximately 220 km west of Yangon.
+It has been accredited by the Adventist Accrediting Association in Maryland since 1998.

 History

-Myanmar Union Adventist Seminary is located on Mosokwin Road, Myaung Mya, Ayarwaddy Region, and 137 miles from Yangon.
-The college sits on 56-acre property with paddy fields and gardening areas.
-It is situated on the route of Yangon-Pathein waterway.
-It is accredited college by Adventist Accrediting Association, Maryland, US, and is the only college of Myanmar Union Mission, Myanmar.

-Union Bible Seminary

-Myanmar Union Adventist Seminary, formerly known as the Union Bible Seminary, started as a small Seventh-day Adventist Mission School in 1938 at Myaung Mya to provide Christian education for young people of Myanmar.
-In 1960, under the direction of Elder W. W. Christensen, progenitor of Seminary program, 15 denominational workers, mostly under high school graduates, enrolled for a two-year training course.
+Myanmar Union Adventist Seminary started as a small Seventh-day elementary school in 1938.
+In 1960, under the direction of Elder W. W. Christensen, 15 denominational workers, mostly high school students, enrolled for a two-year training course.
 They were the first batch of graduates from the school in 1962.

-During the 1970s, the school experienced steady growth as it offered courses for high school students who came from all parts of Myanmar due to Sabbath problem in government schools.
-In 1974, the school offered three-year curriculum – Ministerial Training Course for high-school graduates and two-year curriculum; Bible Instructor Training Course for those who do not pass high school to meet the urgent needs of mission fields.
-MTC was equivalent to junior college level.
-The first graduates received their diplomas in 1977.
+During the 1970s, the school experienced steady growth, offering courses for high school students from across Myanmar.
+In 1974, the school offered its first three-year curriculum, a ministerial training course for high-school graduates, and a two-year curriculum in Bible instruction.
+The first graduates from these programs received their diplomas in 1977.

-After the school had adopted the plus-two program of Southern Asia Division Education system in 1982, a three-year curriculum was reduced to junior college level curriculum in 1986.